jannek/codejournal/README.md

 # Code Journal

-A simple linear single-file journal to support software development.
+A simple linear single-file Markdown journal to support software development.

 ![Using Code Journal](images/codejournal-use.gif)

 ## Features

-Creates a new top-level heading for every day, with localized date string.
-Keeps other markdown headings intact.
+Creates a new top-level localized date string Markdown heading for every day.
+Keeps user-added Markdown headings intact.
+Subsequent entries on same date are added as new paragraphs.

 ## Extension Settings